There is a growing community of women with PCOS confidently tracking their fertility with kegg.

 Each kegg reading reflects the cumulative electrolyte value in the cervical fluid.
 The electrolytes in the cervical fluid shift with the hormonal changes.
 The kegg readings tend to lower as the user enters the fertile window.
 This forms a potential “fertile valley” in readings.
 The lower readings are associated with a vaginal environment that is hospitable to sperm.
 In other words, readings that are low on the kegg chart suggest the user may be in the fertile window.
 Learn here how to read kegg charts.

 In order to see a potential fertile window, the user must experience the hormonal changes that occur prior to ovulation.
-The increasing estrogen, for example, is associated with the descending kegg values and clues the kegg user into the opening of the fertile window.
+The increasing estrogen, for example, is associated with the descending kegg values and clues the kegg user into the opening of a potential fertile window.

 While kegg predictions have not been clinically tested in women with PCOS, many women use kegg to track their cycles, monitor the trends of their cycles, identify their fertile windows, and ultimately feel in control of their fertility.

 PCOS impacts women differently.
-While some women with PCOS ovulate fairly consistently and have regular periods, others may not ovulate without medical intervention or ovulate inconsistently.
+While some women with PCOS ovulate fairly consistently and have regular periods, others may not ovulate without medical intervention, or they might ovulate inconsistently.
 For this reason, there is not one pattern of kegg trends consistent among all women with PCOS and these example PCOS charts demonstrate this.

-kegg also provides fertile window predictions for cycles 21-40 days in length.
-However, if cycles are highly irregular or if cycles are longer than 40 days, most women rely on watching their daily trendline data.
-It is for this reason that most women with PCOS watch their daily readings instead of relying on the fertile window prediction.
+kegg provides fertile window predictions for cycles 21-40 days in length.
+However, if a user’s cycles are highly irregular or if her cycles are longer than 40 days, she will watch her daily trendline data, and time sex on days with low readings.

-In cycles where these hormonal changes do not take place and thus ovulation does not occur, the user will likely not see a definitive “fertile valley” in their kegg data.
-Alternatively, it is possible to see a fertile valley and for the body to experience these surging hormones but not successfully result in ovulation.
-While kegg cannot confirm ovulation, the user can be sure to not miss a potential fertile valley to ensure they are optimally timing their trying to conceive efforts.
+In cycles where these hormonal changes do not take place and thus ovulation does not occur, Users will likely not see a definitive “fertile valley” in their kegg data.
+Alternatively, it is possible to record a fertile valley in kegg readings and for the body to experience these surging hormones but not successfully result in ovulation.
+While kegg cannot confirm ovulation, users with PCOS and/or irregular cycles, can optimally time their trying to conceive efforts with each potential fertile valley to ensure they are not missing out on a fertile day.

-Since the electrolytes in the cervical fluid fluctuate according to the hormonal changes of the cycle, the kegg user can look for descending values on their kegg readings to predict when they are entering their fertile window.
+Since the electrolytes in the cervical fluid fluctuate according to the hormonal changes of the cycle, the kegg user can look for descending reading on their kegg chart to identify a potential fertile window.
 The kegg user can presume their fertile window is ending when they see a rise in kegg data, as the rise in progesterone results in a change in the electrolytes of the cervical fluid.
 As noted above though, kegg alone cannot confirm ovulation has occurred.